project-chip/matter.js/packages/matter-node.js/README.md

 ```

 The following parameters are available:
-* -announceinterface: limit announcements to the provided network interface (default: all interfaces available)
+* -announceinterface: limit mdns announcements to the provided network interface, e.g. "en0" (default: all interfaces available)
-* -port: the port to listen on (default: 5540)
+* -port: the port to listen on fot the device (default: 5540)

 **Experimental**